dan-fritchman/Thesis/content.md

 In short, these are identical function definitions, one of which is decorated by `h.generator` and therefore wrapped in an `h.Generator` object.
 In truth, both can work just fine.
 Advanced usage in fact tends to mix and match the two, based on the typically (but not always) helpful aids provided by `h.generator`.
 The function `IsGenerator` is run as-is, without modification, by the `h.Generator` wrapper.
 The generator machinery adds a few facilities, with the general intent of embedding calls to `IsGenerator` in a hierarchical hardware tree.

 First and foremost are two related tasks: naming and caching.
-Hdl21 generally ultimately expects to produce code in legacy EDA formats (Verilog, SPICE, etc) which lack the _namespacing_ feature of popular modern programming languages.
+In many use-cases Hdl21 ultimately expects to produce code in legacy EDA formats (Verilog, SPICE, etc) which lack the _namespacing_ feature of popular modern programming languages.
 Moreover these formats tend to reject input in which a module is "multiply defined", even if with identical contents.
 This might, absent the `h.generator`'s naming and caching facilities, generate problems for programs like so:

 ```python
 def G(params: Params) -> h.Module: